 Recent/current major Biostatistics Core Facilities supported by the Division of Biostatistics are:

-- Research Design and Biostatistics Group for the Institute for Clinical and Translation Studies.
+- Biostatistics, Epidemiology, and Translational Research Design for the Institute for Clinical and Translation Studies.
 (J. Philip Miller, Core Director, B. Evanoff, P.I.)
 Support ICTS members with design and protocol development, and develop methodology to enhance translational research.
+BERD Website»

 - Washington University Spotrias Center – Core D